kevin2-cyber/portfolio/README.md

 # portfolio
-My portfolio site using html css with javaScript with node as backend
+My portfolio site using html css with javaScript